mongodb/specifications/source/gridfs/gridfs-spec.rst

   :_id: a unique ID for this document.
 Usually this will be of type ObjectId, but a custom _id value provided by
     the application may be of any type.
   :length: the length of this stored file, in bytes
   :chunkSize: the size, in bytes, of each data chunk of this file.
 This value is configurable by file.
-The default is 255KB.
+The default is 255 KiB.
   :uploadDate: the date and time this file was added to GridFS, stored as a BSON datetime value.
 The value of this
     field MUST be the datetime when the upload completed, not the datetime when it was begun.
   :md5: DEPRECATED, a hash of the contents of the stored file